michaelwknott/esd/README.md

 ## About the Project

-An application to monitor and prescribe run-based conditioning sessions for athletes.
+An application to monitor and prescribe run-based conditioning workouts for athletes.

 See the following [blog post](https://michaelwknott.github.io/monitoring-and-prescribing-individualised-conditioning-sessions-part-1.html) for the project overview.